Bitter Lessons - 20/24

 "Am I speaking to a Mr. Gilbert Grissom?"

 "Yes.
 How can I help you?"

-Gil had a stomach cramp.
-The phone slipped from his fingers, while the speaker´s voice went on. "...the doctors did everything they could...but he died in the hospital..."
+Gil's stomach cramped.
+The phone slipped from his fingers, while the messenger's voice went on mercilessly. "...the paramedics did everything they could...but he died on the way to the hospital..."

 The ringing phone made Gil wince.
-Again, images of the past hit him.
-Nonsense.
-A tragedy like that doesn´t happen twice in a lifetime.
-Don´t be silly.
-It could be Greg.
-Quickly, he fetched the receiver.
+At once images from the past hit him again.
+Give it a rest!
+A tragedy like that doesn't happen twice in a lifetime.
+It could be Greg reaching out to you.
+He rushed to the living room and fetched the receiver.
 Are you sure?
+"Grissom."

-Gil´s relief changed rapidly, while he listened to his friend.
-"I´m sorry to disturb you, Gil.
-It´s about Greg.
+It was Brass.
+Gil's relief changed though, while he listened to his friend.
+"I'm sorry to disturb you, Gil.
+It's about Greg.
 He had a lot to drink and..."